JohnIsYong/JohnIsYong/README.md

 ## Hi there 🌟

-I go by John and I am an aspiring developer based in the Philippines.
+I go by John and I am an aspiring developer based in the Philippines with Korean heritage but raised in the USA.

 One of my favorite feelings is when I get my program to run after encountering issues.